rampage128/voron-klipper/docs/configuration.md

 your `printer.cfg` and instead use the one provided by `VORONklipper`:
 - `variable_z_endstop_x`: The X position of your Z-endstop pin.
 - `variable_z_endstop_y`: The Y position of your Z-endstop pin.

+### Motion
+The included macros include travel moves which can uniformly be configured with the motion variables:
+- `variable_motion_low_z`: The Z-clearance above bed to perform low level travel moves.
+- `variable_motion_speed`: The general motion speed in mm/s of all travel moves.

 ### Nozzle cleaning
 `VORONklipper` includes a cleaning script for your nozzle.
 You can specify